Explore our Andaman tour...

 A: Andaman & Nicobar Islands are a group of 572 islands located in the Bay of Bengal.
 It is around 1600 km away from the Indian subcontinent down South-East.

-A: Entry to Nicobar Islands not permitted for tourists, even people of Andaman Islands can visit Nicobar group of islands with permits issued by the Andaman & Nicobar administration with specific and valid reason.
+A: Entry to the Nicobar Islands is not permitted for tourists, even people of the Andaman Islands can visit the Nicobar group of islands with permits issued by the Andaman & Nicobar administration with specific and valid reasons.

-A: We strongly recommend experience ‘Scuba diving’ and Snorkeling in Andamans, No swimming skills required as you perform these activities under supervision of experts.
+A: We strongly recommend experiencing ‘Scuba diving’ and Snorkeling in Andamans, No swimming skills required as you perform these activities under the supervision of experts.

 A: Sea Plane services have been stopped in the islands.
-However, the other option is Helicopter with capacity of only 6 seats and you need to be lucky to get a ticket.
-To be honest the chances are less, and the ticket opens only the day of departure.
+However, the other option is a Helicopter with a capacity of only 6 seats; you need to be lucky to get a ticket.
+To be honest the chances are less, and the ticket opens only on the day of departure.
 You might want to try your luck after arriving in Andamans.

 A: Although the islands are not known for their vegetarian cuisine, there won’t a shortage of veg dishes as with the influx of tourists, Andaman is now replete with vegetarian food joints.